Hamlet (1948 film): Plot

 He instead confronts Gertrude about the matter of his father's death and Claudius' treachery.
 During this confrontation, he hears a voice from the arras, and, believing that it was Claudius eavesdropping, plunges his dagger into the curtains.
 On discovering that he has in fact, killed the eavesdropping Polonius instead, Hamlet is only mildly upset, and he continues to confront his mother.
 He then sees the ghostly apparition of his father, and proceeds to converse with it.
 Gertrude, who cannot see the Ghost, becomes convinced that Hamlet is mad.

 Hamlet is deported to England by Claudius, who has given orders for him to be killed once he reaches there.
 Fortunately, Hamlet's ship is attacked by pirates, and he is returned to Denmark.
 In his absence, however, Ophelia goes mad over Hamlet's rejection and the idea that her own sweetheart has killed her father, and she drowns, supposedly committing suicide.
 Laertes, Ophelia's brother, is driven to avenge her death, as well as his father's.

 Claudius and Laertes learn of Hamlet's return and prepare to have him killed.
 However, they plan to make it look like an accident.
 Claudius orders Laertes to challenge Hamlet to a duel, wherein Laertes will be given a poisoned blade that will kill with a bare touch.
 In case Laertes is unable to hit Hamlet, Claudius also prepares a poisoned drink.

 Hamlet meets Laertes' challenge and engages him in a duel.
-Hamlet wins the first two rounds, and Gertrude drinks from the cup, suspecting that it is poisoned.
+Hamlet wins the first two rounds, and Gertrude drinks from the cup, unaware that it is poisoned.
 Whilst in-between bouts, Laertes rushes Hamlet and strikes him on the arm, fatally poisoning him.
 Hamlet, not knowing this, continues to duel.
 Hamlet eventually disarms Laertes and switches blades with him.
 Hamlet then strikes Laertes in the wrist, fatally wounding him.
 Gertrude then submits to the poison and dies, warning Hamlet not to drink from the cup.

-Laertes, dying, confesses the whole plot to Hamlet, who flies at Claudius in a fit of rage, killing him, then dies.
+Laertes, dying, confesses the whole plot to Hamlet, who flies at Claudius in a fit of rage, fatally stabbing and slashing him, then dies himself.
 Horatio, horrified by all this, orders that Hamlet be given a decent funeral, and the young prince's body is taken away while the Danish court kneels and the cannons of Elsinore fire off a peal of ordnance in respect.